 During the warmer months, babies can overheat in car seats, especially when they are young.
-You can keep your baby cool in their car seat by:
+You can keep your baby cool in their car seat by doing the following:

-- Covering the car seat with a shade when not in use
+- Cover the car seat with a shade when not in use.

-- Parking in the shade so that the car stays cool
+- Park in the shade so that the car stays cool.

-- Tinting your car windows or using a sunshade
+- Tint your car windows or use a sunshade.

-- Turning on the air conditioner and pointing the ducts toward your baby
+- Turn on the air conditioner and point the ducts toward your baby.

-- Using a cooling towel or fan to keep your baby from overheating
+- Use a cooling towel or fan to keep your baby from overheating.

-- Never leaving your baby alone in the car, even for a minute
+- Never leave your baby alone in the car, even for a minute.

 How to choose the right car seat for my child